SamuelCabralCruz/cbd/set-up/README.md

 # Set Up Infrastructure

-- In this folder, you will find everything you need in order to set up the infrastructure.
+- In this directory, you will find everything you need in order to set up the infrastructure.
 - For the moment, I opted for a step-by-step walkthrough explaining how to do it via the AWS's Management console.
 - I also provided a simplified version of the CDK code I am using.